Ana Maria Primavesi: Life in Brazil

-Ana and her husband were professors at the Federal University of Santa María, in the southernmost state of Brazil.
+Primavesi and her husband were professors at the Federal University of Santa María, in the southernmost state of Brazil.
 There, she helped organize the first postgraduate course in organic agriculture.
 She was also the founder of the Organic Agriculture Association (AAO), one of the first associations of organic producers in Brazil.

 Her book "Ecological management alone: agriculture in tropical regions" is still considered a reference work in agricultural sciences.

 After she retired from teaching, she and her husband moved to their own property in Itaí, located in the Brazilian state of São Paulo.
-After her husband's death in 1977, she stayed there to put into practice her research about organic agriculture.
+After her husband's death in 1977, Primavesi stayed there to put into practice her research about organic agriculture.
 She lived on the farm for more than 30 years and authored multiple publications about her research and agriculture work.
-Under Primavesi's management, her land, which was badly eroded when bought, was rejuvenated with springs, forests and agricultural areas.
+Under Primavesi's management, her land – which was badly eroded when bought – was rejuvenated with springs, forests and agricultural areas.
 Her success there led to many speaking invitations and research projects around the world.

-Dr. Primavesi died in São Paulo on 5 January 2020 at the age of 99 from heart problems.
+Primavesi died in São Paulo on 5 January 2020 at the age of 99 from heart problems.
 She is buried in the city's Congonhas Cemetery.